HL7/US-Core-STU3/pages/_includes/us-core-diagnosticreport-summary.md

 1. One patient in `DiagnosticReport.subject`
 1. A date and time in `DiagnosticReport.effectiveDateTime` or `DiagnosticReport.effectivePeriod`
 1. A date and time in `DiagnosticReport.issued`
-1. A practitioner or organization in `DiagnosticReport.performer`
 1. One or more `DiagnosticReport.result`
 -   `DiagnosticReport.result.reference` reference the [Observation] resources that are part of this report.

+Each DiagnosticReport *SHOULD* have:

+1. A practitioner or organization in `DiagnosticReport.performer`

 [DiagnosticReportStatus]: http://build.fhir.org/valueset-diagnostic-report-status.html
 [Observation]: http://build.fhir.org/observation.html